Channel 4 (VoD service): iOS devices

 An All 4 app for the iPhone and iPod Touch allowing a 30-day catch-up was released on 2 September 2011, along with an update to the iPad app.
 Both apps support search functionality to enable users to navigate the catch-up and archive content.
 They can both be browsed in 3G, but video playback is still only available with a Wi-Fi signal to "ensure the quality of the viewing experience isn't affected".
 The app also links to Channel 4's content on iTunes, allowing programmes to be purchased.

 Windows Phone

 On 13 November 2013, a native All 4 app was launched for mobile phones running the Windows Phone 8 platform.

+On 16 December 2019, The All 4 App For Windows Phone 8 Was Closed Down.

 Computer platforms

 The service was originally available as a Windows-only desktop program for downloading shows similar to BBC iPlayer Desktop.
 Following the launch of the web version of 4oD in April 2009, the desktop client continued to allow content from outside the catch-up window to be downloaded.
 The Kontiki based program which offered Windows Media Video downloads was closed in July 2009.

 The desktop client offered programming from other broadcasters such as FX and National Geographic as well as movies from 20th Century Fox.
 A Download To Own (DTO) or "Buy" feature was also available on selected content, allowing users to purchase a programme and keep it for as long as they wish.

 On 17 December 2012, Channel 4 and Microsoft released a dedicated All 4 application for Windows 8.
 The move saw Channel 4 become the first major UK broadcaster to support the operating system with a native app.